devopsicon/notejam-spring-gradle/README.md

 **Cloud Deployment**

+Version is controlled via the variables.tf, there is a variable called app_image which is in charge of docker image and the version.

+Commands to follow in sequence are:
-terraform init
+- terraform init
-terraform plan
+- terraform plan
-terraform apply
+- terraform apply

 ***Scalability Controls***